-Through programs that enable local island contractors to participate in recovery projects, and training programs that ready the workforce for rebuilding efforts, Puerto Rico will match skillsets to the recovery tasks at BUILDING A STRONG ECONOMIC RECOVERY IS ESSENTIAL TO KEEPING FAMILIES AND COMMUNITIES TOGETHER AND PRESERVING INCOME NEEDED TO MAINTAIN HOUSING OPTIONS.
+Through programs that enable local Island contractors to participate in recovery projects, and training programs that ready the workforce for rebuilding efforts, Puerto Rico will match skillsets to the recovery tasks at hand and secure economic opportunities for its people.
+Additionally, by awarding small

+BUILDING A STRONG ECONOMIC RECOVERY IS ESSENTIAL TO KEEPING FAMILIES AND COMMUNITIES TOGETHER AND PRESERVING INCOME NEEDED TO MAINTAIN HOUSING OPTIONS.